5 Best Core Exercises for Women to Get a Flat Tummy

 Push-up is an exercise everyone is familiar with.

-It’s an advance version of plank with a dynamic vertical move.
-And if you are looking for one exercise to work your core, push-up is the move you need.
+It’s an advanced version of the plank with a dynamic vertical move.
+And if you are looking for one exercise to work your core, a push-up is the move you need.

 Push-up works every muscle the plank works and more.
-In fact according to a study published in the Journal of Strength and Conditioning Research, Professor David N.Suprak and his team reported about 69.16 to 5 percent of you total bodyweight is used during the up and down movement of a push-up (5).
+In fact, according to a study published in the Journal of Strength and Conditioning Research, Professor David N.Suprak and his team reported about 69.16 to 5 percent of your total body weight is used during the up and down movement of a push-up (5).

 This makes the push-ups a full-body workout that’ll strengthen everything from your upper-body to your lower body, and everything in between, including your abs and core.